Her Alibi: Plot

-With the help of his friend and literary agent, Sam (Daniels), Blackwood invents an alibi ("We're having an affair.") to secure her release under his custody, and he gets Sam to help.
+With the help of his friend and literary agent, Sam, Blackwood invents an alibi that they are having an affair to secure her release under his custody.
 However, after Blackwood succeeds in this, Sam raises the frightening idea that she really might be a murderer, and that Blackwood might be in danger.

 Blackwood takes Nina to live under supervision in his house.
 However, he now finds himself alternatively entranced with her and terrified of her, as he finds himself wondering if she really could be a murderer.
-For one, she is extraordinarily proficient with throwing knives, as he found when she killed a large insect that was very close to him.
-Then there was the incident when she shot him with an arrow, an accident, of course.
-There are also the mysterious phone calls she makes that he overhears.
-He becomes so afraid that he decides to barricade his bedroom door, moving furniture up against his door, saying it is part of his exercise regimen.
-Although he is afraid at times, he is also fascinated, and cannot help himself.
+She is extraordinarily proficient with throwing knives, as he finds when she kills a large insect that was very close to him.
+An incident occurs where she shoots his buttocks with an arrow, saying it was an accident.
+She makes mysterious phone calls that he overhears.
+He becomes so afraid that he decides to barricade his bedroom door with furniture, saying it is part of his exercise regimen.

 There are plots going on around Blackwood that he does not understand, as the real murderers (operatives from Romania's Securitate), are attempting to kidnap Nina.
 She, too, has her own agenda of arranging the defection of her family to America.
 Blackwood is stumbling through all of this, as he is inspired to write scenes involving her and his series hero, but expressing the reality of both his attraction to her and his doubts and fears about her in the storyline.

-Nina for her part is wondering about this man who has suddenly appeared to help her, and she has doubts about him as well.
+Nina has had doubts about Blackwood since he suddenly appeared to help her.
 She eventually finds his manuscript in his office and reads it, and she becomes aware of his feelings and doubts.
 She is dismayed by his lack of faith in her, since she has begun to truly appreciate him.

-This is when she runs away to be at The Funeral of Grimaldi, an event celebrated by clowns to celebrate the life of the famous clown Joseph Grimaldi.
-This is the climax to the film, when the Romanian agents attempt to grab her, Blackwood rushes to protect her, and her plans to defect all come to a head.
+She runs away to be at The Funeral of Grimaldi, an event held by clowns to celebrate the life of the famous clown Joseph Grimaldi.
+Romanian agents attempt to grab her, Blackwood rushes to protect her, and her plans to defect all come to a head.
+Nina and her family successfully defect, Blackwood's book, Her Alibi, is published to great success and Blackwood and Nina get together.

-In the afterword to this story line, Nina and her family have successfully defected, Blackwood's book (Her Alibi) has been published and become a great success, and Blackwood and Nina have their happily ever after.
-"But then, do you ever really know the person you love?" is the final message of the film.